bigfatbrowncat/ideal/README.md

 ## Using

-Usage: ideal <expression>
+Usage: `ideal <expression>`

 Expression will be translated into LLVM code, JIT-ed and executed.
 You can enter some expressions divided with semicolon.
-Expressions may contain "x" variable which is initialized with 12.3.
+Expressions may contain c-style variable declarations (only double type).

-For example
+For example,

 ```
 ./ideal "double y=1;double xx=y+1; return xx"